Aircraft manufacturers and engine makers foresee larger aircraft in regionals' future

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Regional Carriers Look To Larger Aircraft In Near Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Regional Carriers Look To Larger Aircraft In Near Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.